 How long to take it

-It is important that you continue taking FOSAMAX PLUS D-Cal for as long as your doctor prescribes.
-FOSAMAX PLUS D-Cal can
+It is important that you take FOSAMAX PLUS D-Cal for as long as your doctor prescribes it.
+FOSAMAX PLUS D-Cal can only treat

-only treat your osteoporosis, by helping prevent further loss of bone and continuing to rebuild bone, if you take it as directed.
+your osteoporosis, by helping prevent further loss of bone and continuing to rebuild bone, if you take it as directed.
+Since

 If you forget to take it